CloudLabs-Samples/EduLabs/DataScience/windows/README.md

 ## Access the JupyterLab Application

-1. In the virtual machine, double click on the **Jupyter** shortcut on the desktop.
+1. In the virtual machine, double click on the **Jupyter** icon on the desktop to start the Jupyter Notebook.

 2. This will open up a command prompt and a browser will automatically load and navigate you to the JupyterLab application.

    ![](../images/jupyteronvm.png)

 3. Once the Jupyter Lab loads up, you will see the File System on the left and Launcher on the right.

+   ![](../images/jupyterlab-browser.png)

+4. Navigate to the /notebooks directory for example notebooks that are pre-packaged into the DSVM.
 There are a lot of samples loaded up for the various technologies.
 You can navigate through the lab and perform any exercise with the environment.

-   ![](../images/jupyterlab-browser.png)

  ## Summary